Intermittent Fasting While Pregnant – Is it Safe?

 Can You Do Intermittent Fasting During Pregnancy?

-During the First Trimester
+a) During the First Trimester

 The first trimester is when most women tend to experience nausea and may even start to develop food aversion.
 This tends to happen at around six weeks to eight weeks.
 All this takes place due to the changing hormones as your body starts to prepare itself to grow and later give birth to your baby.

-During the first trimester, your blood sugar tends to go down a bit and your resistance to insulin will improve for a little while.
+During the first trimester, your blood sugar tends to go down a bit, and your resistance to insulin will improve for a little while.
 Your pancreas, too, starts to grow, and so there is more insulin being produced by your body.
 It has been found that even women who have type 1 diabetes and do not produce insulin will have a drop in their insulin dosage during the first three months of pregnancy.
-It has been theorized that this could be a result of the expansion of the beta-cell during pregnancy.
+It has been theorised that this could be a result of the expansion of the beta-cell during pregnancy.
 This may result in a little insulin being produced temporarily.

 At this time, you will be hungry, but because of your food aversion and your nausea, you will not really feel like eating much.
 If you try to eat a large meal at one time, it may result in you throwing it all up later.
 Your only option to satiate your hunger without becoming sick is to have small snacks or meals whenever you are hungry.